SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

     GROUP BY weather_temp
     ORDER BY weather_temp_occurence DESC;
   ```
--- FINDINGS: The weather in 2017 was mostly Mild i.e between 10 and 25 degrees.
+- Findings: The weather in 2017 was mostly Mild i.e between 10 and 25 degrees.

- ### 4a.Which weather condition (shown in the weather column)was the most prevalent in 2017?
+ ### 4a.
+Which weather condition (shown in the weather column)was the most prevalent in 2017?
    ```sql
    SELECT
          strftime('%Y', date(t.timestamp))year,